-The Company assesses its investments in subsidiaries and other companies for impairment shortly before the Company's yearend or whenever events or changes in circumstances indicate that the recoverable amount of the investment could be less than the carrying amount of the investment.
+The Company assesses its investments in subsidiaries and other companies for impairment at year-end or whenever events or changes in circumstances indicate that the recoverable amount of the investment could be less than the carrying amount of the investment.
 If this is the case, the investment is considered to be impaired and is written down to its recoverable amount.
 Judgement is required in the determination of the recoverable amount as the Company evaluates various factors related to the operational and financial position of the relevant investee business, appropriate discounting and long-term growth rates.